Population Health Academy

 - Healthcare Quality and Safety

 REGISTER for the Fall 2018 Academy

 2018 PRICING INFORMATION

 Grandon Society Members:

-The next session of the Academy will be held May 1 - 5, 2017 on the campus of Thomas Jefferson University in Philadelphia.
+The next session of the Academy will be held October 15-19, 2018 on the campus of Thomas Jefferson University in Philadelphia.
 Includes all course material, a copy of Population Health: Creating a Culture of Wellness (2nd ed), breakfast, lunch and snacks each day.
-Sessions will be held from 8:30-5:00 pm.
+Sessions will be held from 8:30-5:00 pm, except for the Friday session which ends at 3:00 pm.
 Optional evening social activities will be available for course participants.

 The Academy offers CME, CNE, ACPE and Certified Physician Executive (CPE) credit.
 Participants who attend all 5 days and complete the course work will receive a certificate of completion at the end of the course.

 Who Should Attend: Mid to senior level executives from healthcare related industries, including pharamceutical and medical device companies, hospital systems and health care providers, employers, insurers and consultants.

 For more information, please contact Melissa Horowitz or call (215) 955-9817.